dhimmel/biorxiv-licenses/README.md

 # Exploring which licenses authors choose for their bioRxiv preprints

 This repository analyzes the licensing of [_bioRxiv_](http://biorxiv.org/ "The Preprint Server for Biology") preprints.
-The bioRxiv data was generated Omnes Res for [PrePubMed](http://www.prepubmed.org/) — a search engine for biomedical preprints.
+The _bioRxiv_ data was generated Omnes Res for [PrePubMed](http://www.prepubmed.org/) — a search engine for biomedical preprints.

+The findings from this analysis are summarized in a blog post titled [The licensing of _bioRxiv_ preprints](http://blog.dhimmel.com/biorxiv-licenses/ "Satoshi Village"), which analyzes preprints through but not past November 2016.

 ## Binder